 Take a moment to let this sink in.
 PESTICIDES!
 You may use pesticides to kill insects in your home and yard, and these bottles have strong warnings of being poisonous and keep away from pets and children, right?
 So why are we instructed to put pesticides on our dogs?

 So what are we suppose to do as dog owners?
-We don’t want our dogs to get fleas or ticks… So I started searching for another solution, a flea and tick solution that would be natural and not harmful to my dogs.
+We don’t want our dogs to get fleas or ticks… but is it necessary to put this poison on our dogs?
+Or are there holistic solutions that work just as well?
+Is there a flea and tick solution that would be natural and not harmful to my dogs?

 I found there are many different essential oils recipes online, mixing several different oils together to make a spray.
 And the one that stood out to me was Rose Geranium Essential Oil.
 But after reading the reviews on Amazon, I learned that this oil needs to include an important ingredient (Pelargonium Capitatum x Radens) that is no longer included.
 So I can no longer recommend this.